clairey-zx81/json-model/TUTO.md

 }
 ```

-We can improve it by constraining strings with regular expressions (between `/.../`)
+We can improve our model by constraining strings with regular expressions (between `/.../`)
 and predefined types (`$...`), in file `Person-1.model.json`:

 ```json